Canary Camera Review

 Learn more about Canary’s membership on our pricing page.

 All of our Canary cameras lacked slots for micro-SD cards, so in order to back up our footage locally, we had to download it from the Canary app, which we were only able to do because we signed up for that Premium Service.
 Otherwise, our footage would’ve been stored for free for the first 24 hours only; however, thanks to our subscription, that time length expanded to 30 days.
 We like having a long buffer because sometimes we don’t realize when we’ll want to go back and save a clip, like if we had an intrusion.
 And by backing up our footage on a hard drive, we know that even if cloud storage fails, we’ll still have what we need.
+Aside from cloud storage, the Premium Service Membership included a few other features, which you can learn more about in the chart below.

 Whenever we can do anything through hands-free voice command, we opt-in, and the Canary cameras are no exception.
 We used Alexa, Amazon’s voice assistant, to control all of the Canary cameras.
 Since we have Fire TV, we simply told Alexa to show our footage on the big screen, and when we were finished checking things out, we told Alexa to “hide” the footage.
 We also showed the footage on our Echo Show 8 when we were in a different room from our Fire TV.
 We’re on the Echo Show 8 all the time, so it was really convenient not to have to get out the Canary app just to check in with the livestream.
 However, it would’ve been nice to tell Alexa to arm and disarm our Canary cameras rather than just show their footage to us on different devices.